A Model of Polarization on Social Media: The Welfare-Maximizing Nash Equilibrium

 \section{The Welfare-Maximizing Nash Equilibrium}

-Who the large contributors are determines how much other players free ride by linking to them.
-At an aggregate level, this has an impact both on welfare and polarization in consumption bundles.
-In this section, we focus on the role of the linking costs and preferences in shaping these patterns.
+The identity of the network contributors influences how much other players free ride by linking to them.
+This, in turn, affects both overall welfare and the polarization of consumption bundles.
+In this section, we examine how linking costs and preferences shape these outcomes.

-To provide meaningful results despite equilibrium multiplicity, we focus on the welfare maximizing equilibrium.
-It is natural to consider the equilibrium that achieves highest welfare and is a common refinement in the literature, e.g., in \cite{bramoulle2007public}.\footnote{The welfare maximizing equilibrium is not efficient.
-The efficient allocation is a star whose hub provides a level of the public good that internalizes the consumption of all free riders, and is no equilibrium.}